-“We had tried many other options over the years” says Andy Gordon of Kitchen Range.
-“At the lower end of the market we tried, with some successes, drop down plastic curtains but these tended to get damaged easily, and went brittle and discoloured over time.
-Towards the upper end of the market, we tried using an air curtain however this proved to be unreliable, inefficient and was eventually turned off and never used again”.
+“We had tried many other options over the years” says Andy Gordon of Kitchen Range Foods.
+“At the lower end of the market we tried, with some successes, drop down plastic curtains but these tended to get damaged easily, and became brittle and discoloured over time.
+Towards the upper end of the market, we tried using an air curtain but this proved to be unreliable, inefficient and was eventually turned off and never used again.”

 In addition, ice accumulating on evaporators impacts on efficiency and the overall climate inside the store.

 Finding the right solution

 Munters solution for Kitchen Range Foods was to install a Munters IceDry 1400 desiccant dehumidifier inside the cold store in order to target moisture at source.